 Permanent Partial Disability (PPD) Settlements

-Permanent Partial Disability (PPD) settlements are monetary awards made when your claim closes.
-These are given to workers who can return to their jobs.
-If your injury or condition prevents you from returning to work, please see our Pension section.
+Permanent Partial Disability settlements are monetary awards for injured workers who are able to return to work and do their jobs in a limited capacity.
+If your injury or condition prevents you from returning to work at all, please see our pension section.

-- The date of injury matters since L&I increases the amount of money paid for disabilities each year.
-The monetary settlement amount can be found in L&I’s PPD schedules; this should be calculated based on the date of your injury.
+- The date of injury matters because L&I increases the amount of money paid for disabilities each year.
+The monetary settlement amount can be found in L&I’s Permanent Partial Disability schedules, and it should be calculated based on the date of your injury.